 The CAT service area includes the City of Savannah, part of Garden City, and the unincorporated Chatham County between them.
 CAT is working on expanding its service area into other municipalities within Chatham County, especially on the Westside where a lot of entry-level jobs are located.
-Table 4.6 shows the information on the current fixed bus route coverage and bus stops within EJ and non-EJ areas.
-It should be noted that many bus routes overlap with one another, but the calculation below only counts the road segments once.
-If individual routes and headways are considered in the analysis, the percentages of bus service in the EJ areas are much larger.
-It should also be noted that CAT is working on a system redesign to revise its fixed route coverage and schedule.
+Figure 4.3 shows the current fixed route bus coverage within EJ and non-EJ areas.
+Most of the bus routes are located in EJ areas.
+Many bus routes overlap with one another, so headways for these areas are smaller.

+It should be noted that CAT is working on a system redesign to revise its fixed route coverage and schedule.
 Two options are being discussed: wider geographic coverage or more frequent service in heavy use areas.
 If the frequent service option is selected, the EJ populations should receive better service due to reduced headways.
-This study is not expected to be completed until after the 2045 MTP adoption.
+This study is expected to be completed by the end of 2019.
 The CORE MPO's EJ Plan will be updated in the future after CAT completed the System Re-design project.